Rare Endemic Birds at Lake Rotorua: Birdwatching in a Volcanic Landscape

-As far as unusual birdwatching destinations go, Lake Rotorua will top many lists.
+As far as unusual birdwatching destinations go, Lake Rotorua on New Zealand‘s North Island will top many lists.
 The lake and its namesake town lie inside a collapsed volcano crater known as the Rotorua caldera.
 About 220,000 years ago, a violent eruption of the ancient supervolcano obliterated all life in its path and reshaped the landscape, leaving behind a 22-kilometre-wide crater that is now filled by Lake Rotorua.

 Where is Lake Rotorua?

 It can be reached by a 3-hour drive from Auckland via State Hwy 1 (228 km), making Rotorua a perfect weekend getaway from Auckland.
-Although, if you prefer to spend your weekend escapes in the big smoke, there are plenty of campgrounds in Auckland that offer fantastic bird-watching opportunities.
+The drive itself is surprisingly scenic, passing farmland, forested hills and volcanic plateaus before descending toward the steaming lakeshore.

 How to explore Lake Rotorua